The Moselle Wine

-Let's start with a few facts about Mosel wine.
-Some decades ago almost exclusively white wine was cultivated on the Moselle.
-Today, the picture has changed a bit, but the white wine is still very significant with a share of about 90%.
+Let's start with a few facts about Moselle wine.
+A few decades ago, almost exclusively white wine was grown at the Moselle.
+Today the picture has changed a bit, but the white wine is still very important and covers 90% area.

-Although the proportion of red wine has increased significantly in recent years and most winemakers offer Dornfelder or Pinot Noir red wines, but one can say that the wine is characterized by white wines mainly on the Mosel.
+The proportion of red wine has increased in recent years and most winemakers offer Dornfelder or Spätburgunder red wines, but the Moselle was and is mainly characterized by white wines.

-The most important grape variety for the Moselle is the Riesling.
-According to the wine statistics 2016/2017, the acreage of the Riesling occupies 5,387 hectares of the 8,812 existing hectares.
+The most important grape variety for the Moselle is Riesling.
+According to the 2020/2021 wine statistics, the cultivation area of Riesling covers 5,435 hectares of the 8,744 hectares available.

-This is enormous and also historically conditioned, since the Riesling for the Moselle has been the most important grape variety for countless years.
-Favored by soils and climate, the Riesling thrives optimally and is in demand especially well-developed worldwide.
+This is enormous and also for historical reasons, as Riesling has been the most important grape variety for the Moselle for countless years.
+Favored by the soil and the climate, the Riesling thrives here optimally and is especially in demand worldwide.

-The popularity of the Riesling is expected to continue in the future.
-The wine of the Riesling grape is characterized by a fine acidity and a great fruit.
-Both dry, semi-dry and sweet, the Riesling is very popular.
-Second in the statistics comes the Muller-Thurgau with 1,056 ha and then Elbling with 506 ha - all white grape varieties.
+The popularity of Riesling is expected to continue in the future.
+The wine of this variety is characterized by a fine acidity and great fruit.
+Riesling is very popular both dry, semidry and semi-sweet.
+In second place in the statistics comes Müller-Thurgau with 889 ha and then Elbling with 465 ha - all white grape varieties.

-Overall, a total of 1,256,436 hl of wine was produced on the Mosel in 2015.
-686,000 hl of which are categorized as quality wine, of which about 90% are white wines.
-The remaining 10% are spread over red wine and rosé.
+A total of 1,163,666 hl of wine was produced at the Moselle in 2019.
+After testing, 694,000 hl of this may at least be designated as quality wine, of which around 90% are white wines.
+The remaining 10% is divided between red wine and rosé.

-In addition, the Moselle wine is classified more precisely by taste.
-A good two thirds of the quality wines are called semi-sweet or sweet.
-The second largest share is in the category dry and the smallest part is semidry or off-dry.
-To illustrate the taste a bit more figuratively, one can say that the Mosel region is generally known for fruity wines.
-In addition, these usually have a rather low alcohol level compared to southern wines.
+In addition, the wine is categorized more precisely according to taste.
+Two thirds of the quality wines are labeled sweet or sweet.
+The second largest part is in the dry sector and the smallest part is semidry or semi-sweet.
+To illustrate the taste more figuratively, one can say across the board that the Moselle region is generally known for fruity wines.
+In addition, they usually have a lower alcohol content compared to southern wines.

-With regard to the balance between acidity and sweetness, the wines of the Moselle are considered harmonious and with good extracts.
-Above all, the combination of residual sweetness and fruity acidity distinguishes the Mosel wine and especially the Riesling as an ideal companion to any meal.
+In the interplay between acidity and sweetness, the wines of the Moselle are considered harmonious and with good extracts.
+Above all, the combination of residual sweetness and fruity acidity characterizes the Moselle wine and especially the Riesling as the ideal accompaniment to every meal.